The Voice Kids (Philippine TV series) season 7: Blind auditions

 The season will begin with the blind auditions.
 In each audition, each artist performs their piece in front of the panel of coaches, whose chairs are facing the audience.
 If a coach is interested in working with the artist, they may opt to press the button to face the artist.
-An artist is defaulted to a coach when only one coach turns; if multiple coaches turn, the coaches compete for the artist, who will later choose their coach.
+An artist is defaulted to a coach when only one coach turns; if multiple coaches turn, the artist chooses their coach.
 Each coach can use the coach replay once to save an eliminating no-chair turner artist in the entire span of blind auditions.
-Same as the previous season, each coach needs to recruit 9 artists on their teams, making it a total of 36 artists to advance to The Battles.
+Same as the previous season, each coach needs to recruit 9 artists, totaling 36 advancing to The Battles.